Project

 BasicSocket#recv* methods return an empty packet instead of nil on closed connections

-Added by byroot (Jean Boussier) about 2 years ago.
-Updated 11 months ago.
+Added by byroot (Jean Boussier) over 2 years ago.
+Updated about 1 year ago.

 Status: